aesmundo/GeReT/README.md

 The lexical alternatives in `gender_dict_geschicktgendern.json` were collected from [Geschickt gendern – Das Genderwörterbuch](https://geschicktgendern.de/).
 Please consult the original sources for their respective usage conditions.

+The expert-written reformulations included in this repository were created by Priv.-Doz.
+Dr. Jens Fleischhauer, whom I gratefully acknowledge for contributing the human expert baseline used in the evaluation.